Business names are registered with ASIC and are a common necessity for establishing a business’ identity.

 Trading under an unregistered name is an offence under the Act, and a business may be fined for failing to register a business name when required.

-How do you know if a Business Name is available?
+How do I know if my Business Name is available for registration?

 A business name is available to be registered if it:

-- is not identical or “nearly identical” to a business name or company name that is already registered or reserved to another trader
+- is not identical nearly identical to a business name or company name that is already registered or reserved to another trader

 - does not contain a restricted word or phrase (eg ANZAC, Olympic) - some words may be restricted subject to certain conditions (eg the word “bank” is restricted to authorised financial institutions)

 ASIC provides a Business Name Availability Test tool on its website.
-Submitting a proposed name gives a “Green” (available), “Amber” (manual review required) or “Red” (not available) result to indicate availability of the name.
+Submitting a proposed business name will give one of the following results:

 It should be noted that the Business Name Availability Test is a very literal test.
 Often, the addition of a word to a business name will result in a completely ‘different’ name.